-Somerset recycle sites are managed by Biffa on behalf of the Somerset Waste Partnership.
+Somerset recycle sites are managed by Biffa on behalf of Somerset Council.

 Recycle sites have heavy machinery operating and a constant flow of traffic so it is important to take care to ensure your safety and that of other users and staff.